 Pain Management Strategies

 There are many different strategies to reduce the experience of pain.
 Different therapies work for different people, varied types of pain, and at different times.
-Non medical strategies and complementary therapies should be exhausted prior to the use of analgesics (pain medications).
+Non-medical strategies and complementary therapies should be exhausted prior to the use of analgesics (pain medications).

+Non-medical strategies used to alleviate pain can include reassurance, touch, rest, and the application of cold or heat.
+Relaxation may be by whatever method is helpful, such as music, meditation, imagery, visualization, hypnosis, laughter, movies.
+Physical strategies may involve massage, biofeedback or physiotherapy.
 It is only when all avenues have been unsuccessful that medication should be used.
 Medications, street drugs, naturopathic remedies and herbs can all damage organs and should be used with caution.

 Mild pain should be treated with mild analgesics, such as the over-the-counter medications including ASA, acetameniphen, NSAIDs, and various combinations with low doses of codeine.